High-level environmental sustainability guidelines for large accelerator facilities: Refocusing large accelerator facilities towards environmental sustainability

 \subsection{Culture change}

-The action with the greatest potential for impact on environmental sustainability is culture change~\cite{ClimateChangeUNESCO, CultureChangeNZ}, yet it is the hardest to implement and difficult to measure success.
+The action with the greatest potential for impact on environmental sustainability is culture change~\cite{ClimateChangeUNESCO, CultureChangeNZ}, yet it is one of the hardest to implement and most difficult for which to measure success.
 Culture change in relation to sustainability allows for the improvement of awareness, attitude and actions towards reducing the workplace impact on the environment.
-Within research facilities such as accelerator facilities, it should be considered as part of our role as scientists and engineers to incite this culture change.
+Within research facilities such as accelerator facilities, it should be considered as part of our role as members to incite this culture change.
 Every single person has the responsibility and the agency to incite culture change.

-In addition, culture change should be enabled and facilitated from the top.
-Those with the authority should create policies, should provide access to knowledge transfer and training, budget the time and funding for efforts and \acrshort{randd} towards lower environmental impact, and should lead by example in the workplace.
-Culture change can be progressed by educating and raising awareness, setting clear goals and objectives, involving stakeholders, creating incentives and rewards, and providing resources and support.
-In addition, those with any form of influence, such as those working with accelerator components and ancillaries, should encourage procurement of, or work towards, more sustainable designs.
-All employees should encourage those around them to take more sustainable day-to-day and long term actions in the workplace and contribute to community engagement.
-Finally, it is recommended to track, monitor and celebrate progress and achievements.
+\begin{recommendation}\textbf{Enable and facilitate culture change from the top-down.} Those with authority should create policies, provide access to knowledge transfer and training, budget the time and funding for efforts and \acrshort{randd} towards lower environmental impact, and lead by example in the workplace.
+Culture change can be progressed by educating and raising awareness, setting clear goals and objectives, involving stakeholders, creating incentives and rewards, and providing resources and support. \end{recommendation}